plinck/Liri/README.md

 * Create sample images and add to my portfolio

 * Put output / running images in README.md

-* Finish logging all to `log.txt` (in JSON format).
-Already done for bands in town, but need to for the others

 - - -